 Once we reached the park we loaded up and called it a fun filled end to our day.

-If you are planning to make this an all day trip make sure to bring a small cooler with water and food.
-Trust me that after all the swimming and paddling, you’re tummy will start to growl with hunger.
+If you are planning to make this an all day trip make sure to bring a small cooler with water, snacks and food.
+Trust me that after all the swimming and paddling you will get hungry.
 No alcohol or open containers are allowed on the spring so we took our water in our own personal water bottles.
 I took my Hydroflask to make sure that my water stayed nice and cold.
 It truly works.
 My water still had ice by the time we got back to the car.
-You can get your very own Hydroflask here.

-I used a Surftech paddle board which I personally own.
-Love love love my board!
+I used a Surftech paddle board which I personally own and I absolutely love my board!
 My sister in law used her personally owned kayak.
 Don’t miss out on this very awesome adventure.
 You won’t regret it.
-Feel free to comment below with your own stories or favorite springs.
-I would love to read your comments and funny stories.

 “Weeki Wachee” was named by the Seminole Indians.
 It means “little spring” or “winding river.”
 The spring is so deep that the bottom has never been found.
 Each day, more than 117 million gallons of clear, fresh 74-degree water bubbles up out of subterranean caverns.
 Deep in the spring, the surge of the current is so strong that it can knock a scuba diver’s mask off.
 The basin of the spring is 100 feet wide with limestone sides and there, where the mermaids swim, 16 to 20 feet below the surface, the current runs a strong five miles an hour.
 It’s quite a feat for a mermaid to stay in one place in such a current.
 Flowing from the spring, the Weeki Wachee River winds its way 12 miles to the Gulf of Mexico.”